The Grandstand Tutor

 American Tutor too since it seems from this review that it was Adam Imports'

-inferred that the American Tomy Tutor was based on this second Grandstand
+conclude that the American Tomy Tutor was based on this second Grandstand

 revision after the changes were incorporated into the BIOS.